 - Best areas to Stay in Cabo San Lucas

 - Best areas to Stay in Tijuana

-Overall, Historic Centre is the best place to stay in San Cristóbal de Las Casas for tourist because it is has a super central location and it has wide range of tourist amenities.
-If you stay here, you will be located in the heart of city, within walking distance to tourist attractions as well as restaurants, bars, and shops.
+Overall, Historic Centre is the best place to stay in San Cristóbal de Las Casas for tourist.
+It is the heart of the city and has wide range of tourist amenities.
+If you stay here, you will be located within walking distance to tourist attractions as well as restaurants, bars, and shops.

 By now I’m sure you agree that there is plenty worth visiting in San Cristóbal de Las Casas and you should even know exactly where you want to stay.
 All that’s left is booking the accommodation and you’ll be ready to head off on your next cultural adventure.